Tide44-cmd/HavensHelper/README.md

 Commands Overview:
 ## Commands:
-- ?addgame `"game name"` - Adds a new game to the list, with an optional description.
+- /addgame `"game name"` - Adds a new game to the list, with an optional description.
-- ?updatedescription `"game name"` `"description"` - Updates the description for an existing game.
+- /updatedescription `"game name"` `"description"` - Updates the description for an existing game.
-- ?removegame `"game name"` - Removes a game from the list.
+- /removegame `"game name"` - Removes a game from the list.
-- ?renamegame `"old game name"` `"new game name"` - Renames a game if there's an error or update needed.
+- /renamegame `"old game name"` `"new game name"` - Renames a game if there's an error or update needed.
-- ?addme `"game name"` - Registers yourself as a helper for a specific game.
+- /addme `"game name"` - Registers yourself as a helper for a specific game.
-- ?removeme `"game name"` - Removes yourself as a helper for a game.
+- /removeme `"game name"` - Removes yourself as a helper for a game.
-- ?setstatus `"status"` - Sets your availability status (Green/Amber/Red).
+- /setstatus `"status"` - Sets your availability status (Green/Amber/Red).
-- ?showme - Displays all the games you're helping with.
+- /showme - Displays all the games you're helping with.
-- ?showuser `"@user"` - Displays what games a specific user is helping with.
+- /showuser `"@user"` - Displays what games a specific user is helping with.
-- ?nothelped - Displays games that currently lack helpers.
+- /nothelped - Displays games that currently lack helpers.
-- ?tophelper - Shows a leaderboard of users helping with the most games.
+- /tophelper - Shows a leaderboard of users helping with the most games.
-- ?showgame `"game name"` - Shows detailed information about a specific game, including its description and helpers.
+- /showgame `"game name"` - Shows detailed information about a specific game, including its description and helpers.
-- ?gameswithhelp - Displays all games that currently have help offered, sorted alphabetically.
+- /gameswithhelp - Displays all games that currently have help offered, sorted alphabetically.